Royal East Kent Yeomanry: Second Boer War

 On 13 December 1899, the decision to allow volunteer forces serve in the Second Boer War was made.
 Due to the string of defeats during Black Week in December 1899, the British government realised they were going to need more troops than just the regular army, thus issuing a Royal Warrant on 24 December 1899.
 This warrant officially created the Imperial Yeomanry.
 The Royal Warrant asked standing Yeomanry regiments to provide service companies of approximately 115 men each.
 In addition to this, many British citizens (usually mid-upper class) volunteered to join the new regiment.

 The first contingent of recruits contained 550 officers, 10,371 men with 20 battalions and 4 companies, which arrived in South Africa between February and April, 1900.
 Upon arrival, the regiment was sent throughout the zone of operations.
 The Royal East Kent Yeomanry provided troops for the 33rd and 53rd (East Kent) Companies, in the 11th and 14th Battalions respectively.

 The Imperial Yeomanry was equipped and trained as Mounted infantry.
-This experiment was considered a success, and all the existing Yeomnary regiments were converted into IY in 1901, the East Kent unit becoming the Royal East Kent Imperial Yeomanry (Duke of Connaught's Own).
+This experiment was considered a success, and all the existing Yeomanry regiments were converted into IY in 1901, the East Kent unit becoming the Royal East Kent Imperial Yeomanry (Duke of Connaught's Own).
 When the Yeomanry were subsumed into the Territorial Force in 1908, the 'Imperial' part of the title was dropped.
 The regiment was based at St Peter's Lane in Canterbury at this time.